brandonmanley/dijet_DSA/bmanley/dsa_mc/README.md

-DSA_MC provides a Monte-Carlo implementation to produce pseudo-data from the expressions for the DSA in diffractive dijet production studied in [https://inspirehep.net/literature/2843086](https://inspirehep.net/literature/2843086).
+DSA_MC provides a Monte-Carlo implementation of the expressions for the DSA in diffractive dijet production studied in [https://inspirehep.net/literature/2843086](https://inspirehep.net/literature/2843086).

 To run the code:
 ```